raceintospace/raceintospace/doc/manual/manual.md

 ### The Flagpole

 Click on the flag to end your turn.
-If you have no missions planned for next turn a warning will pop up: it's easy to forget to schedule a mission in the middle of the game.
+New to RIS 2.0, if you have no missions planned for next turn a warning will pop up: it's easy to forget to schedule a mission in the middle of the game.
 If you have missions scheduled for launch _this_ season, you will be given one last chance to review each one and give a final go-ahead, or instead scrub the flight.
 This final confirmation screen can be especially important when you have two missions scheduled and the first suffers a catastrophic failure: you will get a final confirmation screen for the second flight, along with current Safety figures, and can cancel a mission that's suddenly become unacceptably dangerous.

 ### Basic Training

-Once you recruit your first group of astro/cosmonauts, a host of new buildings will appear relating to your spacepeople.
+Once you recruit your first group of astro/cosmonauts, a host of new buildings will appear for your spacepeople.
 The first place they will go is Basic Training; you can withdraw them early at any time, but withdrawal is a one-way trip.
 If you don't need people right away, it's recommended to leave them in Basic Training for the duration, as that will improve their skills.
 This is especially helpful for Capsule pilot, the most important skill—if you need to pull someone out early, anyone with a CA4 is a good candidate for withdrawal, and failing that a CA1 or CA2.
 Anyone CA3 is best left in Basic if possible, as their skill might rise to CA4 if they're left alone.

 After 3 turns, they leave Basic Training and go to the Astronaut Complex (US) or Cosmonaut Center (USSR).